indraneeldutta/calories/README.md

 `go get -u go.mongodb.org/mongo-driver/mongo` and `go get -u github.com/gorilla/mux` and `go get -u github.com/joho/godotenv`
 3. run `make build` OR `go build -o bin/main`
 4. run `make run` OR `./bin/main`

-5. The API Key and URL are stored in the `.env` file.
+Note: The API Key and URL are stored in the `.env` file.
 You can change to your credentials or use the same.

 ## Usage